Let's keep our site vibrant and safe by following the guidelines. Please flag any content goes against the spirit of them.

 Being part of this group requires mutual trust.
 Authentic, expressive sharing make groups great, but may also be sensitive and private.
 What's shared in the group should stay in the group.

 If we all practice this rule we will create a welcoming environment.
 Let's treat everyone with respect.
 Healthy debates are natural, but kindness is required.

-9. No hate speech or bullying
+9. No personal attacks or bullying

 Make sure everyone feels safe.
 Bullying of any kind isn't allowed, and degrading comments about things like race, religion, culture, sexual orientation, gender or identity will not be tolerated.

 Ground Rules for Discussion

 Before starting or engaging in a discussion, ask yourself, “am I trying to convince, or am I trying to understand?”

 The purpose of understanding vs. convincing is that we elevate friendship over “being right”.